Images shot with the vintage Super-Takumar 55mm f1.8

 As the market is in the centre of everything in Chiang Mai’s old town, it’s good to spend the daytime exploring the streets and a few of the temples nearby before the market is set up.

 Of course, Chiang Mai’s Sunday night market is a massive draw for the tourists, but I found myself visiting a few times even when living here too.

 The place just seems full of energy, and some of the street food is really good too.

-Once the light has gone though, the shots you can get after dark are not to be sniffed at either.
+Once that light has gone, the shots you can get after dark are not to be sniffed at either.